-DUI Defense Lawyers in Naples, Florida
+DUI Defense Lawyers In Naples, Florida

-The Naples, Florida DUI defense lawyer at the Robert Foley Law Firm can assist you if you have been arrested or charged with a DUI.
-Under Florida law, you can be arrested or charged with drunk driving if your blood alcohol concentration is found to be over 0.08 or higher, or if police officers suspect you were driving while under the influence of drugs or other substances.
+The Naples, Florida, DUI defense lawyers at the Foley & Wilson Law Firm can assist you if you have been arrested or charged with a DUI.
+Under Florida law, you can be arrested or charged with drunk driving if your blood alcohol concentration is found to be over .08 or higher, or if police officers suspect you were driving while under the influence of drugs or other substances.
 If you are found guilty of a DUI in Florida, you can face serious penalties.
 A first-time DUI conviction can carry jail time of up to six months, or the requirement that you serve this time in a residential drug or alcohol abuse treatment facility.
 You could also face fines, loss of your vehicle, and loss of your driver’s license.
 You could also lose your ability to operate a commercial motor vehicle or receive a license to operate a commercial motor vehicle.
-Under certain circumstances you may be able to get your driver’s license back sooner than the required revocation period, but you may be required to attend a DUI school and use an ignition interlock device, which requires you to use a breathalyzer every time you get behind the wheel.
+Under certain circumstances, you may be able to get your driver’s license back sooner than the required revocation period, but you may be required to attend a DUI school and use an ignition interlock device, which requires you to use a breathalyzer every time you get behind the wheel.
 These consequences don’t include the collateral consequences of a DUI, which can include increased insurance rates and having a criminal record along with the collateral consequences that go along with that.

 So, to summarize, even a first-time DUI carries consequences that can include:

-- Up to six months in jail or six-months in a residential drug or alcohol abuse treatment program
+- Up to six months in jail or six months in a residential drug or alcohol abuse treatment program

 - Fines up to $1,000